 Students must report to their classes on time.
 If a student is detained by a teacher after class, that teacher may write a pass, call, or email for the student.
 Students reporting to class after the last bell without a pass will be counted tardy by the instructor of the class.
 A third unexcused tardy per semester will result in a loss of cell phone privileges for the school day.
 A sixth unexcused tardy per semester will result in a loss of cell phone privileges for five school days and social suspension for five school days.
-A ninth unexcused tardy per semester will result in a loss of cell phone privileges for the school days and social suspension for five school days.
-A ninth unexcused tardy per semester will result in a loss of cell phone privileges for the semester.
+A ninth unexcused tardy per semester will result in a loss of cell phone privileges for the rest of the semester and social suspension for the rest of the semester.

-Students receiving an unexcused tardy for more than $\frac{1}{2}$ of a period will be considered skipping and will result in a loss of cell phone privileges for the school day.
+Students receiving an unexcused tardy for more than 1⁄2 of a period will be considered skipping and will result in a loss of cell phone privileges for the school day.
 (This includes students arriving to school late).